CentaurusInfra/mizar/docs/design/deployment_design.md

 -
 - [ ] script can deploy Mizar to environment that old Mizar exists
 - [ ] verify k8s network won't break during updating Mizar
 -
+- [ ] Jenkins is configured to run CI/CD
+- [ ] Setup pr test for unit test and integration test
+- [ ] For dev-next branch, setup job to build binaries and docker image, and run test deploy
+- [ ] For master branch, setup job to build prod binaries and prod docker image -
 - [ ] "how to deploy" doc is ready
 - [ ] Verify someone can follow doc and deploy successful